-The MacMillan Center produces The MacMillan Report, an online show that showcases Yale faculty in international and areas studies and their research in a one-on-one interview format.
-Webisodes can be viewed at http://macmillanreport.yale.edu.
+The MacMillan Report, an online show produced by the MacMillan Center, showcases Yale faculty in international and areas studies and their research in a one-on-one interview format.
+Episodes can be viewed at http://macmillanreport.yale.edu.

 An enduring commitment of the MacMillan Center is to enable students to spend time abroad to undertake research and other academically oriented international and area studies-related activities.
-Each year it typically awards more than $3 million to more than five hundred Yale students for research, language and other study, and internships abroad.
+Each year it typically awards nearly $4 million to more than 500 Yale students for research, language and other study, and internships abroad.

 The MacMillan Center is not a school, and most of its faculty have appointments in other units of the University.
-It works with some three hundred faculty across the University in any given year and supports twenty-eight ladder faculty positions, as well as more than seventy-five visiting scholars in different arts and sciences fields.
+It works with some 600+ affiliated faculty across the University in any given year and supports 28 ladder faculty positions.
 The MacMillan Center also appoints many language faculty to multiyear appointments in specific international fields and languages.
 Based in humanities and social sciences in the center’s regional councils, these language faculty regularly teach all levels of nine foreign languages (Hindi, Indonesian, Modern Greek, Sanskrit, Swahili, Urdu, Vietnamese, Yorùbá, and Zulu).
 It also collaborates with the Center for Language Study (CLS) in supporting Directed Independent Language Study of more than sixty languages for undergraduate, graduate, and professional school students.
 Additionally, MacMillan Center regional councils, language faculty, and students have participated actively in providing and taking courses through the Shared Course Initiative.
 Led by the CLS, this is a collaborative arrangement among Yale, Cornell, and Columbia that provides full-credit courses in less commonly taught languages that are not otherwise taught on their campuses.